Refined coal

-Refined coal is the product of the coal-upgrading technology that removes moisture and certain pollutants from lower-rank coals such as sub-bituminous and lignite (brown) coals, raising their calorific values.
+Refined coal is the product of coal-upgrading technology processes that remove moisture and certain pollutants from lower-rank coals such as sub-bituminous and lignite (brown) coals, raising their calorific values.
 Coal refining or upgrading technologies are typically pre-combustion treatments and processes that alter the characteristics of coal before it is burned.
 Pre-combustion coal-upgrading technologies aim to increase efficiency and reduce emissions when coal is burned.
 Depending on the situation, pre-combustion technology can be used in place of or as a supplement to post-combustion technologies to control emissions from coal-fueled boilers.

 A primary benefit of refined coal is the capacity to reduce the net volume of carbon emissions that is currently emitted from power generators and would reduce the number of emissions that is proposed to be managed via emerging carbon sequestration methodologies.
 Refined coal technologies have primarily been developed in the United States.
-Several similar technologies have been researched, developed, and tested in Victoria, Australia, such as the Densified coal technology (Coldry Process) developed to alter the chemical bonds of brown coal to create a product that is cleaner, stable (not prone to spontaneous combustion), exportable and of sufficiently high calorific value to be a black coal equivalent.

-Coal-upgrading technology

-Coal-upgrading technology refers to a class of technologies developed to remove moisture, and certain pollutants from low rank coals such as sub-bituminous coal and lignite (brown coal) and raise their calorific values.
-Companies in Australia, Germany, and the United States are the principal drivers of this research, development, and commercialization.

-Environmental rationale

-Around 30 nations collectively operate more than 1,400 brown coal-fired power stations worldwide.
-Brown coal power stations that cannot economically dewater brown coal are inefficient and cause high levels of carbon emissions.
-High-emitting power stations, notably the Hazelwood power station in Australia, attract environmental criticism.
-Many modern economies, including Greece and Victoria (Australia), are highly dependent on brown coal for electricity.
-Improved environmental performance and the need for stable economic environment provide incentives for investment to substantially reduce the negative environmental impact of burning raw ('as mined') brown coal.